Select Page

 Tree Frogs: A Rainbow of Colors and Patterns

-Another interesting aspect of tree frogs is their unique breeding habits.
+Tree frogs also have unique breeding habits.
 Unlike many other amphibians, tree frogs lay eggs in moist environments rather than water bodies.
 They deposit small clutches of eggs on leaves or vegetation near ponds or streams.
-When the eggs hatch into tadpoles, they drop into the water below where they undergo metamorphosis into adult frogs.

 american bullfrog